 * Why are VV's poems so terrible?
 Because, even though she's a Toreador who appreciates beauty more than other vampires, she's still undead, and most of them have lost the creative spark in the Embrace.
 Or maybe it's because she's a stripper, not a poet.

 * Why does Grout take so long to develop the madness of his clan?
 Answer, he doesn't.
 Later mentions of hearing voices are separate to his true insanity, which is his "infatuation with reason" as he puts it.
+A less charitable description would be a sociopath who grows increasingly more cold and clinical in his thinking while distancing himself from emotions.

 ** There's a further layer of fridge brilliance there: what could be the greatest possible madness to afflict a Malkavian, who have incurable insanity as their [[GangOfHats hat]]?
 Being absolutely convinced that he is the OnlySaneMan, of course.
 This leads to yet another layer of fridge brilliance regarding the voices he hears: so far from being random babblings, they are a fine example of paranoia-as-heightened-awareness - truly an ironic affliction for someone who believes himself to see the truth more clearly than anyone else.
 The final layer comes when one realizes that [[spoiler:even this heightened awareness was a falsehood - the greatest danger to him came from Ming-Xiao, not [=LaCroix=]]].